 Broken heat exchangers and rusted boilers can prevent the combusted gas fumes from being exhausted away from the structure.
 Malfunctioning fuel-burning heaters can produce a significant prolonged problem if the unit generates small amounts of accumulated carbon monoxide pumped into different rooms in the building.

 How CO Poisoning Can Occur

-If CO gases back draft from the furnace because of a blocked exhaust vent, chimney or flue, it can cause life-threatening conditions inside the home or building.
+If CO gases backdraft from the furnace because of a blocked exhaust vent, chimney or flue, it can cause life-threatening conditions inside the home or building.
 Rusty metal flues or accumulated soot can be signs of combustion leakage that restrict venting of harmful toxic gases to the outdoors.
-While many signs of serious carbon monoxide poisoning from boilers and heaters can be detected, others are not so obvious.
+While many signs of acute carbon monoxide poisoning from boilers and heaters are readily detectable, others are not.
 Some obvious signs include:

 - Rusting on the vent system

 - The accumulation of soot

 - Debris falling from a heater or fireplace chimney